GrgAakash/Code-collection--REU-25/README.md

+## Project Overview
+**CWang**
+This repository contains MATLAB codes related to the IPC model simulations and case studies presented in our summer 2025 REU project.
+For the IPC code, please specify whether the agents are tracked or not.

+I remember for example:
+- **Aakash's version (`siripc.m`)** models population-level infection dynamics without tracking individual agents.
+- **Caden's version** includes agent-tracking features, enabling analysis of individual-level behavior during simulations.

+It is good to have both of them here, but with some descriptions to differentiate these two.
+Now for the ode codes it is may be less writing for now.

+Case study codes should be mentioned with specific geographic regions (e.g., city/county-level scenarios), and descriptions of each case should be included in their respective folders.

+As this project is in the early stages, we aim to provide detailed documentation for each file to ensure clarity and collaboration among team members.

 # 📁 IPC Modeling Codes

 This repository contains MATLAB codes related to the IPC model simulations and case studies presented in our summer 2025 REU project.
 Each script is accompanied by a brief description of its function and corresponding figures in the report.